gersondekleuver/MCLCCT/README.md

 # Modelling cultural learning for convex color terms
+The model used in the paper uses populations of neural networks, termed agents.
+The model created existed of 50 generations, where in each generation 10 agents learned from the previous.
+Multiple different initial color spaces were generated as input for the initial generation of agents.
+The results of this paper show that convex color terms do emerge when using a highly structured color space.

 The code base and previous convexity data of the thesis: Cultural evolution of convex color terms and degeneracy.

 [Paper](https://dspace.uba.uva.nl/server/api/core/bitstreams/f8961ea6-e437-46ab-97ba-faca4d8a98fb/content)